Slickplan

 If you’re still unable to locate the sitemap file, don’t fret, Google has your back.

-By using Google search operators, those fancy commands that let you narrow down your search results based on specific file types or keywords, you can zero in on sitemap XML files.
+By using search operators, those fancy commands that let you narrow down your search results based on specific file types or keywords, you can zero in on sitemap XML files.

 For the NFL, it would look like this: